 In 2013, we started our three-year research and development project, which aimed at searching for new practical solutions and methods for the utilization of MSWI bottom ash in civil engineering and concrete industry.

-Our research and development manager Annika Sormunen finalized her dissertation at Tampere University of Technology in November 2017.
+Annika Sormunen finalized her dissertation at Tampere University of Technology in November 2017.
 Her dissertation discusses the utilization of recovered MSWI bottom ash as aggregate-like products in civil engineering structures as part of functional circular economy.

 The scientific evidence produced in our research project has convinced the authorities that the manufactured aggregate refined from MSWI bottom ash can be used in infrastructure construction.